 - teaching experience, including use of evidence-based teaching

-- capstone experience
+- significant teaching experience

 Courses and electives

 Core courses (2 credit hours)

 - BIO 530 Scientific Teaching (2)